 The Joint Office should collect and report data indicating the average time from application submittal to full operation for each funded charger.
 This report should highlight the technical and logistical challenges (e.g., need for power upgrades permitting issues, etc.) during the installation process.
 The Joint Office should also report how it modifies its provision of technical services to match the need as revealed by the analysis, and reporting of the types and duration of logistical challenges.
 Projects where the charging stations are sourcing their electricity from either storage or renewable energy should be identified.
 Similarly, charging stations with bidirectional power transfer capabilities should similarly be identified.
 Data collected about its use as distributed energy resources should be recorded and shared to encourage future projects to maximize their energy efficiency and greenhouse gas emissions benefits.
-Both the NEVI Formula and Data Sharing: Sharing the Corridor Charging Grant installation, maintenance, and utilization data to continue Programs should compel the informing the network build-out sharing of location and utilization of zero-emission vehicle data for any funded charger.
-The charging and refueling data should be able to be shared infrastructure. via the Open Charge Point Protocol, and the periodicity of the data sharing should be submitted in 24-hour periods in intervals of no smaller than 15 minutes.
+Data Sharing: Sharing Both the NEVI Formula and installation, maintenance, and the Corridor Charging Grant utilization data to continue Programs should compel the informing the network build-out sharing of location and utilization of zero-emission vehicle data for any funded charger.
+The charging and refueling data should be able to be shared infrastructure. via the Open Charge Point Protocol, 95 and the periodicity of the data sharing should be submitted in 24-hour periods in intervals of no smaller than 15 minutes.
 The program administrator should require the electric vehicle service provider to provide data transmittal with mandatory periodicity of the data fields as listed in Sec.
 IV.C.
 Recommended Charging Data Fields.
-96 The Joint Office should establish minimum performance requirements for uptime, and that data should be aggregated across the states into a report on equipment performance by the equipment list.
+96 The Joint Office should establish minimum performance requirements for uptime, and that data should be aggregated across the states into a report on equipment performance by the manufacturer.
+Oversight should include a review of this report to ensure that only equipment that meets the established performance standards remains on the qualified equipment list.

-93. See NEVI Program, supra note 2, at 15.
+^{93.} See NEVI Program, supra note 2, at 15.
 The Secretary of Transportation has one year after the enactment of IIJA to designate national electric vehicle charging corridors to support freight and goods movement.
 Id.

-94. See Infrastructure Investment and Jobs Act of 2021, Pub.
+^{94.} See Infrastructure Investment and Jobs Act of 2021, Pub.
 L. No. 117-58, 135 Stat.
 429 (2021).